thornoar/smoothmanifold/documentation/main.typ

 == The `tarrow` and `tbar` structures <sc-def-tarrow-tbar>

-Similarly to drawing paths to a picture, arrows and bars are implemented through a function type `bool(picture, path, pen, margin)`, typedef'ed as `arrowbar`.
+Similarly to drawing paths to a picture, arrows and bars are implemented through a function type `bool(picture, path, pen, margin)`, `typedef`'ed as `arrowbar`.
 Moreover, when this arrowbar is called, it automatically draws not only itself, but also the path is was attached to.
 This makes it impossible to attach an arrowbar to a path and then mutate the path --- the arrowbar will remember the path's original state.
 Hence, `smoothmanifold` implements custom arrow/bar implementations:
 #block(breakable: false)[
   #show: columns.with(2, gutter: 0pt)
   ```